tldr-pages/tldr/pages/common/gh.md

 `gh pr checkout`

-- Check on the status of your pull requests:
+- Check the status of your pull requests:

 `gh pr status`